A book that reads the room

 FULLSERVICE OFFICE © 2026

 FULLSERVICE OFFICE (Brooklyn, NY) is a design practice that crafts identities and artifacts expressed through typographic form.
-The output of our work responds to and participates in a visual landscape in constant flux.
 Our practice is grounded in rigorous engagement with culture—we teach, publish, initiate conversations and collaborations.
 We offer an editorial approach that operates laterally, engaging the whole arc of a project, from its conceptual origin point to its material outcome.
+The output of our work responds to and participates in a visual landscape in constant flux.

 The office is owned and operated by Lydia Chodosh, Orlando Porras, and Rebecca Wilkinson.
 Previous collaborators include Bloomberg Businessweek, Condé Nast, Human Rights Foundation, Institute of Contemporary Art (ICA) Boston, National Football League, RISD Museum, Yale School of Architecture, Walker Art Center and the Whitney.
 Our work has received recognition from AIGA, Dezeen, It’s Nice That, Sight Unseen, Society for Typographic Arts, The New York Times, and Tokyo Type Directors Club.